 Block Properties

-Block Properties allow you to pass data into your Blocks when using them on a Screen or in another Block.
+Block Properties allow you to pass data and functionality into your Blocks when using them on a Screen or in another Block.
 This is especially handy when you have a Block that represents an item in a List, for instance.
-You can pass data from the List on your Screen into the Block's props then use those values in your Block.
+You can pass data from the List on your Screen into the Block's props then use those values in your Block's components.

-Any variables that are referenced by components when creating a Block will be automatically added as Block Properties.
+Any variables that are referenced by components when creating a Block from existing components (see below) will be automatically added as Data properties.
 You can also create Block Properties manually as needed.

-They are available in the right-side Data panel when the Block's root component is selected.
+Block Properties are managed in the right panel Data tab when the Block's root (top-level) component is selected in the component tree.

 All Block Properties will be available in the Variables selector for any data-enabled components within your Block such as Text, Button, Image, etc.